State Aid for Library Construction Webcast Series

 If you are have a problem please contact Libdevgrants@mail.nysed.gov to reset your password.

 Use the online form available for registering for an online account if a username and password are needed.
-Access this form from the link listed here. https://eservices.nysed.gov/ldgrants/ldgext/diRegistration.do (This link is also available on the Public Library Construction Library Development webpage) Fill in the required information and submit.
+Access this form from https://eservices.nysed.gov/ldgrants/ldgext/diRegistration.do (This link is also available on the State Aid for Library Construction Library Development webpage) Fill in the required information and submit.
 A user name and password will be sent.

 If you already have a user name and password and you remember it you can go ahead and login.
 If you don’t remember your password or your password has expired please fill out this form and we will reset it and email it to you.